Alfresco/alfresco-ng2-components/docs/core/format-space.pipe.md

 ## Details

-The pipe will replace all the white space between the string into `_` by default and will transform the string in lowercase (ex. `test a pipe` => `test_a_pipe`).
+The pipe replaces each run of whitespace characters in the string with a single character (which is the underscore by default) and transforms the string to lowercase (eg, `test a pipe` becomes `test_a_pipe`).

-It is possible specify a different character for the replacing by passing the character you want in input.
+You can specify a different replacement character by passing it as a pipe parameter.
-It is possible avoid the transformation into lowercase by passing `false` for the `lowercase` option.
+You can also pass `false` to the `lowercase` parameter to skip the conversion to lowercase and just replace the whitespace.